AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/inbox.md

 To open the AEM notification inbox:

-1. Click/tap on the indicator in the toolbar.
+1. Select the indicator in the toolbar.

 1. Select **View all**.
 The **AEM Inbox** opens.
 The inbox shows items from workflows, projects and tasks.
 1. The default view is [List View](#inbox-list-view), but you can also switch to [Calendar View](#inbox-calendar-view).
 This is done with the view selector (toolbar, top right).